 The SRC-1 offers extra security when necessary, eliminating the possibility of someone dialing a door's activation code using a handheld touch-tone dialer.

 To connect the relay to the latch you would need an 18/2 power cable.

 This is optional.
-You would only need to install it if your network switch connecting to the Door Phone does not already supports POE technology.
+You would only need to install it if the network switch that connects to the door phone does not already support POE technology.